Top BTG Pactual unit holder adds stock despite drop, sources say

-SAO PAULO Hedge fund manager Emmanuel Hermann, the largest individual unitholder of Grupo BTG Pactual SA (BBTG11.SA), is increasing his stake even as concern that the investment bank could be ensnared in a corruption probe sparked a 57 percent slump in its stock, sources with knowledge of the matter told Reuters.
+SAO PAULO Dec 10 Hedge fund manager Emmanuel Hermann, the largest individual unitholder of Grupo BTG Pactual SA, is increasing his stake even as concern that the investment bank could be ensnared in a corruption probe sparked a 57 percent slump in its stock, sources with knowledge of the matter told Reuters.

 Hermann, who had headed BTG Pactual's proprietary equity desk until April 2014, has about doubled his stake to around 2 percent since the Nov.
 25 arrest of André Esteves, the bank's founder and his former boss, according to one of the sources.